eocode/Biografia-y-CV/README.md

 It has 2 active projects, Activando Ideas, a blog for share experiences, as well as knowledge in technology and Lesqui, a platform focused on retail trade.

-He is constantly in continuous learning at Platzi and doing projects to practice what he has learned
+He is constantly in continuous learning at Platzi and doing projects to practice what he has learned you can found some project on github.com/eocode

 Your hobbies are outdoor activities, exercise, reading, seeing new places, cooking, listening to music, and sometimes playing guitar.